 Management long-term incentive program.
 On 31 March 2016 the Group introduced a MLTIP as both a long-term incentive and a retention tool for the management of the Group.

-On 15 January 2019 the Group granted GDRs to new participants in MLTIP which resulted the total number of GDRs attributable to the Management of 9,940 thousand as at 31 December 2019 (31 December 2018: 9,849 thousand).
+Total number of GDRs attributable to the management is 15,290 thousand as at 31 December 2020 (31 December 2019: 9,940 thousand).

-Participants of the program receive the vested parts of their grants provided that they are employed by the Group during the vesting period.
+Participants of the program receive the vested parts of their grants provided that they remain employed by the Group throughout the vesting period.
 Participants are entitled to the dividends, if any.
 Participants who leave the Group lose their right for the unvested parts of the grants.

-The fair value of the awards as at grant dates (31 March 2016, 8 February 2017, 22 February 2018 and 15 January 2019) is determined on the basis of market quotes of GDRs as at those dates.
+The fair value of the awards as at grant dates (31 March 2016, 8 February 2017, 22 February 2018, 15 January 2019, 5 June 2020 and 11 December 2020) is determined on the basis of market quotes of GDRs as at those dates.

-Each grant is divided into 4 equal awards, each award is vested during 4 years in delivered equal tranches.
-The delivery dates as of which the GDRs are allowed to be sold by the participants correspond to the vesting dates at 14 April 2016 and each subsequent 31 March (with exception of 2019 when the vesting date for all participants was 31 January 2019) until 2022 for participants joining in 2016, until 2023 for participants joining in 2017, then until 2024 for participants joining in 2018, and until 2025 for participants joining in 2019.
+Each grant before 2020 is divided into 4 equal awards.
+Each award vests over 4 years in equal tranches.
+The delivery dates as of which the GDRs are allowed to be sold by the participants correspond to the vesting dates 31 March, as well as each subsequent 31 March (with the exception of 2019 when the vesting date for all participants was 31 January 2019) until 2022 for participants joining in 2016, until 2023 for participants joining in 2017, until 2024 for participants joining in 2018, until 2025 for participants joining in 2019.

-40 Related Party Transactions (Continued)
+38 Related Party Transactions (Continued)